 Seats, carpet and other interior items are all pretty good, no pixels out in center display, headlights are clear, wheels are genuine RS6 with Dunlop 245/50 R18 rubber in good condition, however the grey on them was not professionally applied, they look ok, but didn't have a lot of work done prior to coating and there are some paint imperfections for sure, I don't think it's plastidip.

+I purchased this car when the previous owner realized he was in over his head after he installed brakes, front air springs (Arnott Gen 2) and air compressor.
+Car was leaking and needed timing, valve cover, tensioner items and front suspension.
+I've had a few of these, and another high mileage, modified one currently, so had the tools and experience to get the job done and keep it on the road.
 Because it's less than 100k miles and a manual too, I thought it was worth saving from the junk yard for somebody else to enjoy.
 It's no show car, but hopefully it will go to a good enthusiast home and either turn into a monster or be enjoyed for the rare thing that it is.
 I have tried to take the time here to be as thorough and transparent as possible, but ask additional questions if you have them and I'll try my best to answer them.

 Test drives are welcome, however please no offers, wait the reverse auction out until it comes down to a price you are willing to pay.
 I'm happy to help facilitate pick up with a shipping company that YOU HAVE ORGANIZED.

 Lattest Arrivals2021 Audi RS Q8 RSQ8 RS Q8 Every possible option DRAGON ORANGE Ceramic Brakes